How Does the Church Help Us Live with Sexual Integrity?—Part 3

 Three, the slavery Paul talks about leads to hopelessness

-Crippling doubt about salvation, and living a fear-driven double life ultimately brings hopelessness about ever being able to be free.
-Many men and women give up—they either give up outwardly and leave the church or they give up silently and just go through the motions of living their Christian faith.
-But they distance themselves from church, and from family relationships, and those closest to them sense that something is amiss, but they can’t put their finger on it.
+Crippling doubt about salvation and living a fear-driven double life ultimately brings hopelessness about ever being free.
+Many men and women give up.
+They either give up outwardly and leave the church or they give up silently and just go through the motions of living their Christian faith.
+But they distance themselves from church, from family relationships, and from those closest to them who sense that something is amiss, but they can’t put their finger on it.

 Slavery gives you the feeling that the gospel has no power.
 It is utterly useless to help you with the problems and struggles you face once you leave church on Sunday.
 And if you feel God himself can’t help you, you are indeed hopeless.